Forms & Features Ecopoetry Workshop on May 31, 2017 in conjunction with The Earth Will Not Abide exhibition.

 Gallery 400’s Voices Lecture Series is a premier forum in Chicago for discourse in the field of art and design practice.
 In an 80-seat lecture room, Gallery 400 annually presents between 10 and 18 lectures.
 Discussing timely ideas, significant artists, critics, designers, curators, and historians engage audiences in their creative and conceptual processes.
 Voices extends the educational programs of the Gallery and the University of Illinois at Chicago to provide the public direct contact with a diverse range of artistic practices and positions.

-On a regular basis, guest curators—typically film and video artists—organize screening events in conjunction with exhibitions.
+On a regular basis, guest curators organize screening events in conjunction with exhibitions.
 Presented within the gallery space, these screenings feature new and archival works in exciting combinations that expand on the ideas, themes, and forms of the exhibitions.

 Artists presented in Gallery 400 exhibitions often work across disciplines.
 On many occasions the Gallery presents free performance events as part of exhibition programming.

 Gallery 400 actively supports artists with opportunities, discourse, and financial and other resources.
-Recently Gallery 400 has partnered with Chicago non-profit threewalls to launch Propeller Fund, a new initiative to support independent, collaborative art projects in the region.
-Begun in 2010, Propeller annually awards $50,000 to area artists and arts producers.
+Gallery 400 partners with Chicago non-profit threewalls to administer Propeller Fund, an initiative to support independent, collaborative art projects in the region.
+Begun in 2010, Propeller annually awards $50,000 to area artists.